awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

 # Private clusters<a name="private-clusters"></a>

-This topic describes how to deploy a private cluster without outbound internet access\.
+This topic describes how to deploy an Amazon EKS private cluster without outbound internet access\.
 If you're not familiar with Amazon EKS networking, see [De\-mystifying cluster networking for Amazon EKS worker nodes](http://aws.amazon.com/blogs/containers/de-mystifying-cluster-networking-for-amazon-eks-worker-nodes/)\.

 ## Requirements<a name="private-cluster-requirements"></a>